awesomeeng/zephjs/docs/GetStartedLibrary.md

 #### Install node.js

-ZephJS is built as a node.js application, so you will need nodejs installed.
-You can find installers at [nodejs.org](https://nodejs.org) for whatever Operating System you are using.
+ZephJS is built as a node.js application, so one will need nodejs installed.
+Find installers at [nodejs.org](https://nodejs.org) for whatever Operating System is being used.

 #### Install ZephJS from npm:
 ```